 For years now, the importance of strong internal communication has been increasing heralded as essential to business success.
 And then came a global pandemic, scattering workforces and isolating employees.
 Companies saw firsthand how a focused internal communication strategy and new digital tools could enable them to reach their people with vital information under extraordinary conditions.
 Doing so could be a literal matter of survival — for the business and its employees alike.

-Today, with Covid-19 having accelerated the adoption of the digital workplace, it's certain that many employees will continue working from beyond the traditional office space.
+Today, following an acceleration of the adoption of the digital workplace, many employees are continuing to work from beyond the traditional office space.